harshad217/decision-tree-learning/README.md

 # decision-tree-learning

-Implementation of Decision Tree and Random Forest Classification Technique.
+Implementation of Decision Tree and Random Forest Classification Techniques.